 As in years past, last year we were privileged to have distinguished judges serving as judges for the Championship Round.
 For the semi-final rounds, we were pleased to have as judges prominent members of the maritime bar, presidents and past presidents of the Maritime Law Association of the United States, and admiralty professors.

-Registration is now open for the 30th Annual Judge John R. Brown Admiralty Moot Court Competition.
-We look forward to hosting 32 teams in New Orleans, Louisiana this Spring.
-The tournament will run from March 23 to March 25, 2023 in partnership with Tulane University School of Law.
+Registration for the 33rd Annual Judge John R. Brown Admiralty Moot Court Competition will open on Monday, September 15, 2025.
+We look forward to hosting 32 teams in Charleston, South Carolina.
+The tournament will run from March 26-28, 2026.
 Please direct all questions to the competition director at judgejohnrbrowntournament@gmail.com.

 Important Links: